 MarkSheet is a solid free option for HTML and CSS, and it breaks down lessons for absolute beginners, designers, and developers.
 MarkSheet’s Jeremy Thomas is also offering a new eBook, “Learn CSS in 44 minutes.”

-Mozilla’s network has a number of different options for those looking to learn coding, and HTML and CSS are on the list.
+Mozilla’s network has a number of different options for those looking to learn to code: HTML and CSS are on the top of that list.
 The network also offers a frequently updated blog, and an open community which allows users to make suggested changes.

 Easy to remember and easy to get into, it’s a good starting point for true newbies.
 Front and center, the site offers a series of challenges as soon as you load up the homepage.

 19. Learn JS